passthejoe/blogPoster/README.md

 If you don't want to rely on Linux packages for your Ruby gems, you can use `gem install` for everything.

 **Which version of Ruby?** As of March 1, 2020, blogPoster — with the proper Ruby gems installed — runs on Ruby 2.5 and 2.6 in Linux and Windows.
+(But note current problems with the `twitter` and `mastodon` gems conflicting.)

 I have tested the script *extensively* on Linux and Windows systems, and it works pretty much the same on both.
 I imagine the results would be the same on macOS, but it wouldn't hurt me to do some tests (and I will).

 **Why does blogPoster use an external text editor, and which one should I choose?**

 The biggest variable is your choice of text editor, which the script uses to edit posts.
 I used the coding and testing of this script as an "excuse" to learn [Vim](https://www.vim.org), and I am glad I did.
 But the script works very well with other editors.
 It is *very* compatible with `Notepad` in Windows, though not as compatible with `Notepad++` as I'd like it to be.

 I haven't tried a lot of other editors with Linux, but that is something I will do in the future, and I will report the results in this file.
 I use `vim` in both Windows and Linux, which makes things simple for me.
 But I understand if you want to use something else.